mercurius-js/mercurius-typescript/packages/mercurius-codegen/README.md

 ### Options

-There are a couple extra options that can be specified:
+There are some extra options that can be specified:

 ```ts
 interface CodegenMercuriusOptions {